Lillyakasiken/STA421Cheatsheet/README.md

  - Chapter 6: Bayesian meta-analysis and empirical Bayes (3 pages)

-To merge them in one PDF file:
+To merge them in one PDF file (from the command line):

 ```
 gs -q -sPAPERSIZE=letter -dNOPAUSE -dBATCH -sDEVICE=pdfwrite -sOutputFile=BayesianCheatsheet.pdf Chapter1and2.pdf Chapter3.pdf Chapter4and5.pdf Chapter6.pdf